Site icon Our Breathing Planet

 Eastern Tiger Swallowtail Distribution, Habitat, and Ecology

 The visual splendor that is the Eastern Tiger Swallowtail evolved as native to a limited region of the world.
 That area, however, is one that likely won’t surprise many people.
-That’s true since this marvel of Nature evolved as native to a specific portion of North America.
+That’s true since this marvel of Nature and evolution evolved as native to a specific portion of North America.

 Species Sharing Its Range